 Surveillance data on method of preparation can be limited and subjective.
 Any oyster that transmits illness can be considered insufficiently cooked; consumers may not realize they have eaten an undercooked food.
 Counting all etiologically confirmed cases associated with consumption of commercially harvested oysters is the most clear and consistent measure of V. vulnificus illness risk to the public.
-Cost Information NA Action by 2019 Recommended to referral of Proposal 19-241 to the appropriate committee as directed by Task Force II the Conference Chair.
+Cost Information NA Action by 2019 Task Force II Recommended to referral of Proposal 19-241 to the appropriate committee as directed by the Conference Chair.
 Action by 2019 Adopted recommendation of Task Force II on Proposal 19-241.
 General Assembly Action by FDA February 21, 2020 FDA concurred with the Conference's action to refer Proposal 19-241 to committee.
 FDA would like to encourage the Conference Chair to direct the Vv Illness Review (VvIR) committee to begin discussions on proposal 19-241 as soon as possible.
 Identification of more appropriate metrics to assign Vibrio vulnificus (Vv) cases will greatly facilitate the VvIR committee's standing charge.
 The ISSC with FDA concurrence has opted not to accept each Vv case that is reported but to critique the merits to determine if each case is indeed septicemia from a commercial oyster consumption illness.
 As the uses of Vv data have changed over the life of the committee, this metric has become less useful.
 If the committee is to continue to be useful in their role, each case must be deliberated in a standardized manner, not by examining for septicemia, but determining if each case meets a clinical definition.
 FDA supports this CDC drafted proposal intended to eliminate the septicemia qualification from Procedure XVI when case counting for Vv illness review.
-The suggested new metric from Procedure XVI when case counting for Vv illness review.
 The suggested new metric to be used would be severe illness in the form of bacteremia, not blood infection.
 The proposal language includes cooked oysters and eliminates the question of how well the oysters are cooked.
 Additionally, the language considers only clinical symptoms such as fever, shock, listed sequelae or death.
 This proposal includes a table of specimen sources likely to indicate invasive disease rather than discounting stool or wound specimens.
-Action by Vibrio Management Committee, 2023 Recommendations: Committee recommends adoption of proposal 19-241 as amended with effective implementation date of March 24, 2023.
-Action by Task Force II, 2023 Recommends adopting recommendations of Vibrio Management comment to adopt Proposal 19-241 with amended language: Implementation date will be the date of concurrence by FDA.